-No honeymoon: Protests to greet President Trump
+DC police, protesters scuffle outside pro-Trump event

 Story highlights

-- Protesters plan to disrupt Inauguration Day festivities
+- Protesters gathered to demonstrate against "DeploraBall"

+- The event is organized by some of Trump's most fervent supporters

+(CNN)Protesters and Washington police scuffled Thursday outside a meeting of pro-Donald Trump conservatives, the first of several demonstrations aimed at disrupting the new administration's inaugural weekend.

 Protests are expected across the nation's capital on Friday, when Trump takes the oath of office, and Saturday's Women's March on Washington could attract a quarter million participants, potentially making it one of the larger political rallies the city has seen.